posted on 9:02 AM, December 17, 2012

 The Fraser River debris trap, located near Agassiz in the Fraser Valley, is a uniquely designed set of floating booms that intercepts large volumes of natural wood debris (45-55,000 cubic metres on average) during spring high water.
 Without the trap, woody debris would move into the lower reaches of the river and Strait of Georgia, posing a risk to human safety, navigation and foreshore structures.

-A 2006 study commissioned by FBC shows that the trap offers widespread public benefits, avoids at least $8 million in costs of clean-up and repairs, and pays for itself 12 times over.
+A study commissioned by FBC back in 2006 showed that the trap offered widespread public benefits, avoided at least $8 million in costs of clean-up and repairs, and paid for itself 12 times over.

 posted on 8:58 AM, December 17, 2012

 Over the years, FBC has partnered on many key green transportation initiatives.
 These include: